-Our Science Co-ordinator is Mrs Grace Woollard.
+Our Science Co-ordinator is Mr Grant Jones.
 The school follow the National Curriculum recommendations of one hour of science per week in Key Stage 1 and 2 hours of science per week in Key Stage 2.

-The school adopt an exciting, hands-on investigative approach to the subject and were one of only eleven schools nationally to take part in the Pilot Scheme for the Science Quality Mark Award, achieving the Bronze Quality Standard.
-In Key Stage 2 the children’s learning is supported where appropriate through the Star Science Scheme.
+The school adopt an exciting, hands-on investigative approach to the subject and were one the first twenty schools nationally to take part in the Pilot Scheme for the Science Quality Mark Award, achieving the Bronze Quality Standard.
+Learning is supported through use of materials from a range of schemes, such as Hamilton Trust, Star Science and Twinkl resources.